Neiphiu Rio

-Neiphiu Rio (born 11 November 1950) is an Indian politician serving as the Chief Minister of Nagaland and leader of the house in state assembly since 2018, previously 2003 to 2014 and from 2018 till date.
-He is the longest serving Chief Minister of Nagaland.
+Neiphiu Rio (born 11 November 1950) is an Indian politician serving as the Chief Minister of Nagaland and leader of the house in the Nagaland Legislative Assembly since 2018.
+Previously serving from 2003 to 2014, he is the longest serving Chief Minister of Nagaland.
 He was also a Member of Parliament from Nagaland in Lok Sabha from 2014 to 2018.
 He is also currently serving as the president of the Naga People's Front.

 Early life and education

 Neiphiu Rio was born on 11 November 1950 to an Angami Naga family from Tuophema.
 His parents were Guolhoulie and Kevilhouü Rio.
 He received his early education from Baptist English School, Kohima and Sainik School, Purulia, West Bengal.
 He attended St Joseph's College, Darjeeling and later graduated from Kohima Arts College.

 An active student leader during his school and college days, Rio entered politics at a very young age.
 He had headed many organisations before becoming the Chief Minister of Nagaland.
 He served as the President of the youth wing of United Democratic Front (UDF) Youth Wing for Kohima District in 1974.
 He was also appointed the Chairman of Northern Angami Area Council in 1984.
 He also had been the honorary Vice-President of Indian Red Cross Society Nagaland branch.